 Be available, accessible, in direct dialogue and breaking bread together.
 Spend unhurried time meeting with people, discussing the movements of our community before forming a concrete position on an issue.
 Hold forums, dinners, coffee-talks to receive consultation from our larger communities.
 Let feedback weigh heavily on the Leading Community.
 Learn to compromise based on good insight from the community we love.
 Believe that the Holy Spirit is in them just as much as it is in you.
 Don’t treat this like a hoop to jump through.
 Embrace this for what it is; listening to the voice of the Spirit through others.

 5. Accountability before Autonomy

 We covenant together towards a rhythm of life that orients around two arenas; missionality and community.
 We welcome sustainable practices that draw us into greater hospitality, generosity and presence in our neighborhoods.
-We've also intentionally committed to orienting around community by working towards vulnerability, truth speak, pointed encouragement and regularly shared meals.
+We commit to orienting around community by working towards vulnerability, truth-speak, pointed encouragement and regularly shared meals.
+Skills do not qualify leaders character does.
 Leadership calls us collectively to model covenant and promise keeping.
-This accountability to the "way we are human" requires the constant self-evaluation of stubbornness vs humility.
+This accountability to the "way we are human" requires the constant self-evaluation among the leading core.
 Status can become the source of the lie that says "I don't need accountability because of who I am."